Kinshasa School of Public Health: Long term training

 For long-term training, candidates must meet specific eligibility criteria depending on the level of study.
-Admission to the first level, which culminates in the Special Diploma in Public Health (DSSP) — equivalent to a Master of Public Health (MPH) — requires a university degree of at least a bachelor's level (second cycle), a minimum of three years of public health experience, and three formal recommendations from their employer, a representative of the Ministry of Public Health, and a member of ESP's extended technical committee.
-Candidates must also be under 45 years of age, with priority given to younger applicants, and must secure the necessary funding for their studies.
-The second level of training, which awards the Advanced Diploma in Public Health (DES), requires a DSSP or an equivalent qualification earned with a distinction grade.
-The third level, a Doctorate in Public Health (DrSP), requires a DES achieved with distinction and a demonstrated need to pursue advanced studies for teaching or research purposes.
-Since 2004, ESP has also offered staggered programs, including a two-year DSSP course and a 14-month DES program specializing in Health Economics.
+Admission to the first level, which leads to the Special Diploma in Public Health (DSSP), similar to a Master of Public Health (MPH), applicants must have at least a bachelor's degree, along with three years of experience in public health.
+They also need three recommendation letters — from their employer, a Ministry of Public Health representative, and a member of ESP's extended technical committee.
+Applicants must also be under 45 years old, with preference often given to younger candidates, and they must have funding for their studies.

+For the second level, which leads to the Advanced Diploma in Public Health (DES), candidates must already hold a DSSP or an equivalent qualification with strong results.
+The third level, a Doctorate in Public Health (DrSP), requires a DES with distinction and a clear plan to continue into teaching or research.
+Since 2004, the school has also introduced flexible programs, including a two-year DSSP and a 14-month DES focused on Health Economics.

 Short term training

-For short-term training, Candidates must be practicing health professionals with relevant professional experience and must be recommended or sponsored by their employing institution.
-These programs are designed as refresher courses focusing on specific topics such as IT, food and hospital hygiene, management, AIDS, malaria, tuberculosis, and occupational health.
-Certificates in Public Health are offered upon completing structured blocks of courses in Public Health Methods (405 hours over four months), Management (300 hours over three months), and Community Health (390 hours over three months).
+For short-term training, candidates must be working health professionals with relevant experience and must be recommended or sponsored by their employer.
+These programs are designed as refresher courses and focus on specific topics such as information technology (IT), food and hospital hygiene, management, AIDS, malaria, tuberculosis, and occupational health.
+Participants can earn certificates in public health by completing structured course blocks, including Public Health Methods (405 hours over four months), Management (300 hours over three months), and Community Health (390 hours over three months).

 Training philosophy

-The training provided at ESP aims for excellence and as such, the program favors apprenticeship over traditional teaching.
-With this approach, the student (learner) is placed in full responsibility at the center of activities and must become aware of his role to make the necessary decisions regarding his training.
-To do this, he must resolve problems related to the organization of his learning with the help of teachers who play the role of facilitators, guides, and advisors.
-The learner's discipline is required to enable him to comply with the proposed program and to carry out personal and group work.
-This approach introduces him to self-management and the continuation of his learning even after his training at ESP, once he returns to his original professional environment.

-Training methods and techniques

-The training philosophy at ESP emphasizes apprenticeship and learner-centered approaches, fostering active engagement and responsibility among students.
-Instead of traditional teaching methods, the school prioritizes problem-solving and self-directed learning, with instructors serving as facilitators and advisors.
-This methodology encourages students to develop personal discipline, comply with program requirements, and engage in both individual and group work.
-It prepares learners for continued professional development and lifelong learning, enabling them to effectively apply their skills in their professional environments post-graduation.
+The training focuses on quality and uses a hands-on approach rather than traditional classroom teaching.
+Students are placed at the center of their learning and are expected to take responsibility for their progress.
+They learn by solving real problems and organizing their own work, with teachers acting as guides and advisors instead of just lecturers.
+This approach requires discipline, as students must follow the program and take part in individual and group activities.
+It also helps them build skills in self-management and prepares them to keep learning even after they return to their professional roles.